vvaibhav08/Perseuscluster_spectralanalysis/README.md

 where $\Delta S$ is the net uncertainty, is sum in quadrature of:

 1. the noise in the map;
 2. the error due to the negative bowl, which arises around the extended structures because of the missing short spacings (σbowl).
 This severely affects the non full resolution maps only.
-Its value was estimated by determining the mean value of the remaining negative bowl around the central maximum.
+Its value was estimated by determining the mean value of the extracted negative bowl around the central maximum.
 For LOFAR this is 0.
 For WSRT this is -0.00046
 4. the systematic flux uncertainty.
 For LOFAR assumed 10%, for WSRT assumed 7%.

-#### the spectral index analytically, can then be defined as;
+#### the spectral index erro, can then be defined analytically as;

 $$\Delta \alpha = \frac{1}{ln(\nu_{1}/\nu_{2})}\sqrt{(\Delta S_{1} / S_{1})^2 + (\Delta S_{2} / S_{2})^2}$$